dwyl/flutter-stopwatch-tutorial/README.md

 If this is your time running a Flutter app, either be it on a real device or an emulator, please check the [`learn-flutter`](https://github.com/dwyl/learn-flutter/tree/update-info#installing-flutter-%EF%B8%8F) repository to setup everything you need to get started on your Flutter journey!

-After all of this, you can simply run the app and give it a try!
+After all of this,
+you can simply run the app
+and give it a try!

 ## Running on a real device
 If you are interested in running the app on your Android or iOS device, you should follow these instructions.

 ### Android
 Running the app on an Android device is quite easy.
 You first need to [enable developer options](https://developer.android.com/studio/debug/dev-options) and USB debugging on your device.
 You can tap your `device build number` several times and the "Developer Options" option will come up.
-Now it's just a matter of enabling `USB debugging` as well and you should be sorted.
+Now it's just a matter of enabling `USB debugging` as well, and you should be sorted.

-After this, it's just a matter of plugging your phone to your computer with a USB cable.
+After this, you just plug your phone to your computer with a USB cable.
-You can check if the device is properly connected by running
+You can check if the device is properly connected by running:

 ```sh
 flutter devices